How to Leave the United States and Where to Go Next: 5 Easy Steps

 That’s the question some Americans ask when they hear about residence permits.

-You can have one or multiple residence permits from different countries and enjoy your time experiencing different cultures, food, and the overall vibe of these countries.
+Furthermore, you can have one or multiple residence permits from different countries and enjoy your time experiencing different cultures, food and the overall vibe of these countries.

 We also have tons of content discussing the details of the most attractive second residency programs and Golden Visa programs all over the world.